There are more than 65 million displaced people in the world today, more than ever before in history.

 There are more natural disasters occurring than ever before in recorded history.

-There is a growing spirit of division among people, notably in the U.S. and in Britain, as evidenced in current politics and elections.
+There is a growing spirit of division among people, as evidenced in current discourse, events, politics and elections.
 So much of this division seems fueled by fear, anger, and distrust.

 There have been horrific times before in history.
 We humans like to think we have learned from those experiences and that we wouldn’t let such things happen again.
 Can we learn from history?
 Will we?
 Or must history repeat itself?